kbrakke/MonstersAndTemplates/Woads.md

 ### Movement

-***Tree Glide.*** The Woad Warrior teleports to any difficult terrain made by any Woad within 25 squares.
+***Tree Glide.*** The Woad Shaman teleports to any difficult terrain made by any Woad within 25 squares.

 ### Minor Actions
 | Command Vine | |